SULSA – RHEINLAND-PFALZ COLLABORATION FUNDING

 Applications will be reviewed by an international panel and will be judged on:

-• Feasibility of project with reasonable milestones
+• Feasibility of project with reasonable milestones.

-• Opportunity to learn new skills and share knowledge (away and at home)
+• Opportunity to learn new skills and share knowledge (away and at home).

-• Quality of science and potential impact of findings
+• Quality of science and potential impact of findings.

-• Opportunity to leverage further funding
+• Opportunity to leverage further funding and other longer-term benefits.

 Key Dates

-• Call Opens: Monday 6th May 2024
+• Call Opens: Wednesday 27th November 2024

-• Applicants Informed of Outcome: by w/c 19th August 2024
+• Applicants Informed of Outcome: w/c Monday 31st March 2025

-• Funding End Date: 31st September 2025
+• Funding End Date: Tuesday 31st March 2026

 Submitting Your Application